 As the need for dementia-specific services grows, we are faced with the challenge of developing staff that are well informed and prepared to deliver care.
-Through our Learning Institute, we provide several levels of program participation and will customize training programs as needed.
+Through our Community Education, we provide several levels of program participation and will customize training programs as needed.
 Professionals can choose to offer/participate in education and training programs held on-site at their organization for all staff, in addition to off-site program opportunities.
 Frequently requested training topics include The Basics of Dementia Care, Communication Techniques, Behavior Management, Enhancing Mealtime, Assessing Pain, and Safety Techniques.

 Activity-Based Alzheimer's Care (ABAC)

 A one-day training program for activity and program professionals, Activity-Based Alzheimer's Care suggests that activities are the foundation of care.
 Every event, encounter or exchange is an activity.
 Topics include assessment and care planning, program design, quality activities, program evaluation, and teamwork.
 The program also includes interactive exercises, case studies and discussion.
 Each attendee will receive a comprehensive manual to use as a reference tool.
 This program is pre-approved for five hours of continuing education through the National Certification Council for Activity Professionals (NCCAP) and for 0.6 CE credits by The American Therapeutic Recreation Association (ATRA).